 Tolls were charged in both directions of the Causeway until May of 1999, when northbound tolls ceased due to traffic congestion at the Metairie toll plaza along Causeway Boulevard.
 Rates at the Mandeville plaza then doubled to $3.00 per car.

-Causeway Boulevard connects the north end of the bridge system as an at-grade route with U.S. 190 and Louisiana 22 (Emerald Road).
+Causeway Boulevard connects the north end of the bridge system as an at-grade route with U.S. 190 and LA 22 (Emerald Road).
 A freeway (Tammany Parkway) extends north from there to Interstate 12 near Covington.
-The south end of the causeway transitions into a heavily traveled commercial arterial (Causeway Boulevard) through to Interstate 10 in Metairie.
+The south end of the causeway transitions into a heavily traveled commercial arterial (Causeway Boulevard) to Interstate 10 in Metairie.
 2014 traffic counts to the south ranged from 75,708 to 123,111 vehicles per day (vpd) at the rebuilt interchange with I-10.

 Tolls increases were approved by the Lake Pontchartrain Causeway Commission on August 10, 2016.
 The proposed increased from $2.00 to $3.00 for toll tag customers and $3.00 to $5.00 for cash customers will help pay for $103 million in safety improvements.
 These include two year construction of six, 672 foot long shoulders, lining the bridges between each of the seven crossovers, and a year long project to make guard rail improvements on the southbound span.
 The previous toll increase took place in 1995, when fares rose from $1.00 to $1.50 per direction.2